wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/2-excel-actions.md

 ![get active excel worksheet action properties](..\media\get-active-excel-worksheet-action-properties.png)

-Worksheets can also be added, renamed and deleted, using the appropriate Actions.
+Worksheets can also be added, renamed, and deleted, using the appropriate Actions.
 You will need to provide the name of the Worksheet, and the Excel instance.